Skip to main content

 Artificial Intelligence as a Co-founder

-In this project, we study how large language models (LLMs) shapes entrepreneurial thinking.
-Participants were asked to design new ventures and describe why they believed their ideas would work, once on their own and once with the help of an AI tool.
+In this project, we study how large language models (LLMs) shape entrepreneurial thinking.
+Participants were asked to design new ventures and describe why they believed their ideas would work, once independently and once with the help of an AI tool.
 By comparing these two experiences, we observe how AI changes the way people reason, connect ideas, and articulate cause-and-effect relationships.
 We find no significant improvement in idea generation with the assistance of LLMs on average.
-However, we find effects based on initial performance: participants who started with lower- quality unaided ideas show clear gains, whereas those who began with higher-quality ideas exhibit smaller or even negative effects.
+However, we find effects based on initial performance: participants who started with lower-quality unaided ideas show clear gains, whereas those who began with higher-quality ideas exhibit smaller or even negative effects.